Recognising Hand, Foot, Mouth Disease (HFMD) Recovery and Herpangina in Singapore: What Parents and Adults Need to Know

 FAQs: HFMD and Herpangina in Singapore

-Q: Is HFMD in adults contagious?
+Q. Is HFMD contagious in adults?